legumeinfo/gcv/README.md

 $ docker compose -f compose.dev.yml up -d
 ```
 It builds a Docker image using the `dev` stage of the `Dockerfile` and starts a container that runs the [Angular development server](#development-server).
-The `src/` directory is mounted as a volumn in the container so any changes to the code on the host machine will be noticed by the development server running in the container.
+The `src/` directory is mounted as a volume in the container so any changes to the code on the host machine will be noticed by the development server running in the container.
 Command-line aguments can be passed to the Angular development server using the `command` property of the `gcv` service in `compose.dev.yml`.
 For example, the Angular development server runs on port 4200 by default.
 This can be changed using the command property (exposing the new port is also required):